-Note: This dialogue was held online in view of preventing the spread of COVID-19 infections.
+Note: This dialogue was preventing the infections.

 Comments from Experts

 ARAI Masaru Chair of Japan Sustainable Investment Forum (JSIF)

 The Japan Post Group seems to have considered a wide range of initiatives and is implementing them.
 On the other hand, the Group has not reached the stage of making disclosures of initiatives unique to the Group.
 To catch up with global ESG trends, the Group needs to accelerate its efforts more than ever.